JeanVENCIC/kijiji_scraper/README.md

 # kijiji_scraper
-Python toy project to automatically scrap specific Kijiji webpages and notify every new add by discord dm.
+Python toy project to automatically scrap specific Kijiji webpages and notify every new ad by discord dm.

 ## Requirements